 His All-Star efforts were impressive against the best in the game.
 He was the only outfielder elected to each of the first six Midsummer Classics.
 He singled and drove in a run in a pinch-hit appearance in 1933.
 He was 2-for-4 with a double, a triple, and three RBI the following season.
-He did not play in the 1935 game at Cleveland Stadium while recovering from the fireworks injury and was hitless in the starting lineup in center the following season.
-His last All-Star hit came in another start in the 1937 exhibition and he may have ended the career of Dizzy Dean, who took a liner from Averill off of his toe.
+He did not play in the 1935 game at Cleveland Stadium while recovering from the fireworks injury and was hitless in the starting lineup in center the following year.
+His last All-Star hit came in another start in the 1937 exhibition and he may have caused a premature end to the career of Dizzy Dean, who took a liner from Averill off of his toe.
 Dean tried to return from the injury too soon and it negatively affected his pitching delivery.

 Averill was the starter in his final trip in 1938, when he was hitless in four at bats.
 The Indians held an Earl Averill day for him at the stadium that season, attended by 37,000 fans.